engtuncay/engtuncay.github.io/csharp-dotnet/cs-w3-oop-02-class.md

 ```

-You can also leave the fields blank, and modify them when creating the object:
+You can also leave the fields blank (unassigned), and modify them when creating the object:

 Example